Chelation therapy is considered an alternative medicine that has the purpose of removing “heavy metals” and toxins from the body.

 Since chelation therapy targets inflammation, the root of most diseases, including arthritis and many autoimmune disorders, many people report less pain from inflamed muscles, joints and bones when using EDTA.

 Although this theory hasn’t yet been proven in controlled scientific studies, chelation therapy might work by helping to reduce the effects of oxygen ions (also called oxidative stress) that can damage blood vessels and tissue.
 When inflammation causes the walls of vessels to become clogged, circulation decreases and pain grows.
-Chelation therapy can offer an alternative to ongoing medication treatments for chronic pain.
+Chelation therapy may offer an alternative to ongoing medication treatments for chronic pain.

 4. Can Help Fight Cognitive Disorders